 The PHG report is required to be completed every three (3) years by the California Division of Drinking Water.

 The Palmdale Water District is confident that its drinking water is of the highest quality.
 As detailed above, stringent water quality testing is conducted on the water before it is delivered to you, the customer.

 Water quality testing is divided into “Primary” and “Secondary” testing standards.
 Primary standards are set to protect public health from contaminants in water that may be immediately harmful to humans or affect their health if consumed for long periods of time.
 Secondary standards govern aesthetic qualities of water such as taste, mineral content, odor, color, and turbidity.

 To provide you with a better understanding of the quality of your drinking water, we have made our yearly Consumer Confidence Report available here.
-You may also contact the office at (661) 947-4111 if you wish to have a hard copy mailed to your U.S. postal address.
+Contact the office at 661-947-4111 to have a hard copy mailed to you.